thirumurthis/Learnings/Linux/RHEL_8_install_node_npm.md

-To install the latest version if nodejs
+To install the latest version of nodejs

-- I used below command
+- used below command
 ```
 curl -sL https://rpm.nodesource.com/setup_16.x | sudo bash -
 ```